openmeteo/enhydris/doc/dev/database.rst

    .. attribute:: enhydris.models.Station.overseer

-      The overseers is the person responsible for the meteorological station in the past.
+      The overseer is the person responsible for the meteorological station in the past.
 In the case of manual (not automatic) stations, this means the weather observers.
 This is a simple text field.